 4- What inspires you?
 Why is having out of the box, atypical experiences so essential to self-discovery?

-5- Choose one philosophical insight or a famous quote in the book and discuss how it shapes your ideals and perspective.
+5- Choose one philosophical insight or a famous quote from the book and discuss how it shapes your ideals and perspective.

 6- What is your idea of beauty?
 Do you see your life as art?
-Discuss your starring role as the artist of your life.
+Discuss your starring role as the artist in your life.

 7- Do you provide enough oxygen to support the art in your life?
 How might you expand your exposure and relationship to art of all kinds?

-8- How are you prioritizing your personal gifts and what art are you devoted to producing or supporting?
+8- How are you prioritizing your personal gifts and what art are you devoted to producing?
 Discuss Mitch's predicament and how you can relate.

 9- Discuss how you perceive the book's central concepts about the power of two and the reciprocal roles of actor and watcher.